Quantum CORDIC -- Arcsine on a Budget: Introduction

 \section{Introduction}

 The problem of quantum digital-to-amplitude conversion \cite{mitarai2019quantum} is an essential step in various quantum algorithms, including \gls{hhl} --- a quantum algorithm for solving linear equations~\cite{harrow2009quantum}, a quantum speed-up for Monte Carlo methods \cite{montanaro2015quantum}, and a quantum algorithm for Shapley value estimation \cite{burge2023quantum}.
 However, to efficiently perform this conversion it is necessary to calculate inverse trigonometric functions, which is computationally expensive \cite{mitarai2019quantum}.
-As quantum computation is very young, it is valuable to consider techniques used in early classical computing intended for weak hardware.
-In particular, this work adapts the classical CORDIC algorithm for \texttt{arcsin} to the quantum setting.
+As quantum computation is in its early stages, it is valuable to consider techniques used in early classical computing intended for weak hardware.
+In particular, this work adapts the classical CORDIC algorithm for \texttt{arcsin}\footnote{Conventionally, the name of the function is acrsine, while the function itself is written \texttt{arcsin}.} to the quantum setting.

 Section~\ref{sec:relwork} presents related work.
 Sections~\ref{sec:preliminaries} and~\ref{sec:cCORDIC} provide preliminaries to our problem, and introduces the approach of classical CORDIC to approximate \texttt{arcsin} on minimal hardware.
 Section~\ref{sec:qCORDIC} translates the approach to a quantum setting.
 Section~\ref{sec:tranImplem} demonstrates the use of quantum CORDIC to perform a quantum digital-to-analogue transformation.
 Section~\ref{sec:complexity} gives a sketch proof of the time and space complexity of quantum CORDIC and provides simulation results.
 Section~\ref{sec:conc} concludes the work.